 This game provides examples of:

 - Ambadassador: The "Royal Knight" ending consists of becoming a member of the Praetorian Guard, dying of boredom, and asking for something to do, which results in this.

 - Asskicking Equals Authority: The "Best" ending is made of this.
 Not only does the Protagonist have to kill enough monsters to get a high sin rating, then redeem herself and convince the princess to do so as well, she also has to win either the Magic or Combat Tournament.
-This all results in prince Kirelan stepping down and letting the Protagonist, The Ace she is, take the throne.
+This all results in Prince Kirelan stepping down and letting the Protagonist, The Ace that she is, take the throne.